 Why?
 Because it spreads a little happiness and shows we care...and, undeniably, those little gestures make us feel good, too.

 Back to these mouthwatering mashed potato waffles.
 My pictures show my favorite ways to have them: topped with an egg and chives or made into a breakfast sandwich.
 For these pics, the meat of the breakfast sandwich is my pepperoncini shredded beef...boy, did that make an excellent breakfast!
 You've also got to slather some mayo on there because duh.
-Or top it with some roasted tomatoes and Hollandaise.
+Or top it with some roasted tomatoes and homemade hollandaise sauce.

 Print📖 Recipe